 Ultrasound showed anomalous origin of the right subclavian artery and type II right subclavian steal syndrome.
-The blood flow in the right vertebral artery showed a weak positive contractile peak in early systole, followed by a large contractile wave in late systole below baseline, and the diastolic blood flow disappeared (Figure 1A).
+The blood flow in the right vertebral artery showed a weak positive contractile peak in early systole, followed by a large contractile wave in late systole below baseline and the diastolic blood flow disappeared (Figure 1A).
 She had right vertebral artery dysplasia (Figure 1B).
 The initial segment of the right subclavian artery showed 80%–99% stenosis.
-The blood flow velocity at the area of stenosis was up to 289 cm/s (Figure 2A), and was reduced at the distal segment of the stenosis, presenting as a single-phase wave change (Figure 2B).
+The blood flow velocity at the area of stenosis was up to 289 cm/s (Figure 2A) and was reduced at the distal segment of the stenosis, presenting as a single-phase wave change (Figure 2B).
 The right axillary artery and the following arteries showed blood deficiency compared with the healthy left side, and the flow velocity of the right axillary artery was significantly reduced and showed unidirectional changes (Figure 2C).
-Echocardiography showed calcification of the posterior mitral valve ring (Figure 3A), and mild regurgitation of the mitral and tricuspid valves (Figure 3B, C).
+Echocardiography showed calcification of the posterior mitral valve ring (Figure 3A) and mild regurgitation of the mitral and tricuspid valves (Figure 3B and 3C).

-In order to confirm and treat the right subclavian steal syndrome, DSA was performed.
-However, after successful puncture of the right radial artery, the direction of the catheter guide wire was different from that in normal patients, and combined with severe right subclavian artery stenosis, it displayed as arterial occlusion (Figure 4).
-If the direction of the catheter guide wire was blindly adjusted only according to experience, the blood vessel might be damaged, so the doctors gave up the continuous angiography.
+In order to confirm and treat the right subclavian steal syndrome, digital subtraction angiography was performed.
+However, after successful puncture of the right radial artery, the direction of the catheter guide wire was different from that in normal patients and combined with severe right subclavian artery stenosis, it displayed as arterial occlusion (Figure 4).
+If the direction of the catheter guide wire was blindly adjusted only according to experience, the blood vessel might be damaged, so the doctors discontinued the continuous angiography.
 Considering the surgical risks, the patient refused the aberrant right subclavian artery stent implantation and was discharged.

-Ten days later, the patient underwent enhanced CT and CTA examination, which showed that the common trunk of the bilateral common carotid artery arose from the aortic arch (Figure 5A), and aberrant right subclavian artery (Figure 5B).
+Ten days later, the patient underwent enhanced CT and CTA examination, which showed that the common trunk of the bilateral common carotid artery arose from the aortic arch (Figure 5A) and aberrant right subclavian artery (Figure 5B).
 A large number of calcified plaques were found at the beginning of the aberrant right subclavian artery and the common trunk of the bilateral common carotid artery (Figure 5B).
 The right vertebral artery was slender (Figure 1B).
-All cardiologists met to discuss the patient, analyzed the causes of cerebral angiography failure, and lessons learnt from it.
+All cardiologists met to discuss the patient, analyzed the causes of cerebral angiography failure and lessons learnt from it.

 FINAL DIAGNOSIS

 The common trunk of bilateral common carotid artery arose from the aortic arch and the aberrant right subclavian artery.
-Right subclavian steal syndrome of typeⅡand right vertebral artery dysplasia.
+Type II right subclavian steal syndrome and right vertebral artery dysplasia.
 Right subclavian artery stenosis at the initial segment (80%-99%).
 Ischemia change in the right axillary artery.

 TREATMENT

-The patient underwent DSA angiography.
+The patient underwent digital subtraction angiography.
 However, after the successful puncture of right radial artery, the direction of the catheter guide wire appeared different from that in “normal” patients, and severe right subclavian artery stenosis was displayed as arterial occlusion.
 If the direction of the catheter guide wire was blindly adjusted only according to examiner’s experience, the blood vessel might be damaged, so the angiography was discontinued.
 Considering the surgical risks, the patient refused the aberrant right subclavian artery stent implantation and was discharged.

 OUTCOME AND FOLLOW-UP

 The patient underwent enhanced CT and CTA 10 d after discharge, and a final diagnosis was established.
-All cardiologists met to discuss the patient, analyzed the causes of cerebral angiography failure, and the lessons learnt from this case.
+All cardiologists met to discuss the patient, analyzed the causes of cerebral angiography failure and the lessons learnt from this case.

 DISCUSSION